kevtacular/gnarly/README.md

 ```

 This will create the `.gnarly.yml` file that is initialized with a single
-`hello` command that you can use to quickly test (and then replace with your
+`gecho` command that you can use to quickly test (and then replace with your
 own commands).

 The created `.gnarly.yml` file includes a helpful comment at the top that shows